 Now this might seem like something of little importance, but if you look at the official Sitecore recommendation documentation, you’ll notice that they say you have to have Visual Studio 2017 installed prior to starting the actual installation.
 If you already have Visual Studio, you can install following “Microsoft .NET Framework 4.6.2 Developer Pack” which will add 4.6.2 support into your Visual Studio 2015.

-Hint: If during Sitecore 9 installation you run into an error like the one below, you might want to check to see if you have VS 2017 installed.
+Hint: If during Sitecore 9 installation you run into an error like the one above, you might want to check to see if you have VS 2017 installed.

 Microsoft .NET Framework 4.6.2